pontem-network/LumioVibe/.openhands/microagents/lumiovibe.md

 **FLOW (when testing enabled):**
 1. Make the fix/change in code
 2. Start Test Mode on $APP_PORT_2 (if not running)
-3. **FULL REGRESSION TEST** - test ALL functionality, not just the fix!
+3. **AGGRESSIVE REGRESSION TEST** - RE-RUN ALL TESTS from Phase 4.5!
 4. Verify the specific fix works
-5. Verify nothing else broke
+5. Verify nothing else broke (including edge cases!)
 6. **ONLY THEN** start Production Mode on $APP_PORT_1
 7. Verify Production Mode works
 8. Report completion with both servers running